Spiri0/Voxelizer/README.md

 See it running live [here](https://spiri0.github.io/Threejs-WebGPU-Voxelizer/index.html)

-The ship model is the Sabo, a Casablanca-class escort carrier from Phil Crowther's aviation repository. https://github.com/PhilCrowther/Aviation
+The ship model is the Sabo, a Casablanca-class escort carrier from Phil Crowther's aviation repository.
+A comprehensive Threejs WebGPU app. https://github.com/PhilCrowther/Aviation

 Surface voxels are green.
 Volume voxels are yellow.